layoutd/live-by-bula/README.md

 ## 📅 Changelog

+### 1.8.5
+- Fallback to season name in meta tags if tournament name is not set in the admin interface.

 ### 1.8.4
 - Fix field order when grouping by field in games table.
 - Fix division order when grouping by division or division+pool in games table.